Interaction types and usage

 - Voice — Pega's omni-channel application allows users to participate in business processes via any channel.
-We support voice commands through third parties such as Amazon Alexa, but do not rely on voice commands for any specific interaction today.
+We support voice commands through third parties such as Amazon Alexa and Google voice (Home), but do not rely on voice commands for any specific interaction today.

 - Device sensor data — We support device sensor data, but only use device rotation and location data in UI Kit currently.

 - Touch and gestures — In UI Kit, a touch is handled like a mouse click.
 As for gestures, we support swiping on toggles and tab pages in UI Kit.

 Last updated: May 2019